LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 So they begrudgingly pay the price, and don’t think they have the right to complain, because it's just how things are.

 You might ask, “If all competitors are equally high-friction, how does this hurt us?”
-First, you’re not only competing within a category; you’re competing with all alternative solutions — including **nonconsumption** (see [Jobs-to-be-Done](https://hbr.org/2016/09/know-your-customers-jobs-to-be-done)).
-Even for retention, **users can defect to a different category altogether** (e.g., building native apps instead of web apps).
 **An unmet need is a standing invitation to disruption** that a competitor can exploit at any time.
+Because you’re not only competing within a category; you’re competing with all alternatives — including **nonconsumption** (see [Jobs‑to‑be‑Done](https://hbr.org/2016/09/know-your-customers-jobs-to-be-done)).
+Even for retention, users can defect to a different category altogether (e.g., building native apps instead of web apps).

 Historical examples abound.
 When it comes to actual currency, a familiar example is **Airbnb**: Until it came along, nobody would complain that a hotel of average price is expensive — it was just the price of hotels.